AlexMeesters/Component-Save-System/README.md

 This system was primarily made and designed for the [RPG Farming Kit](https://assetstore.unity.com/packages/templates/packs/rpg-farming-kit-121080?aid=1101lHUQ).
 After a lot of iterations it became more generalized since I also needed a save system in other projects.
 All the code & design of it was done by me.
 Any constructive criticism/feedback on it is appreciated!

 In case you want to support me, please concider buying [Health Pro](https://assetstore.unity.com/packages/tools/utilities/health-pro-effects-132006?aid=1101lHUQ) or [RPG Farming Kit](https://assetstore.unity.com/packages/templates/packs/rpg-farming-kit-121080?aid=1101lHUQ).
-Or you can support me on [patreon](https://www.patreon.com/lowscope)
+Or you can support me on my desolated [Patreon](https://www.patreon.com/lowscope)